jcperez235/jcperez235/README.md

 -  I’m @Jota
-- 👀 I’m interested in Hacking
+-  I’m interested in Hacking
-- 🌱 I’m currently learning C
+-  I’m currently learning C
-- 📫 How to reach me discord: 0x1561_47604
+-  How to reach me discord: deadeyesoftwares

 <!---
 jcperez235/jcperez235 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.